Georgenjeru/Mall-Customer-Segmentation/README.md

 # Mall-Customer-Segmentation
-Notebook project on Mall Customer Segmentatio
+A machine learning model on Mall Customer Segmentation